rblancomi/TFM_RBMI/README.md

 >stabch_annotate_enst.py

 Python script to annotate every mutation or WT form with the ENST of the canonical transcript.

+### 6. Annotate cancer type in CCLE dataset
+>add_ctype_to_CCLE.ipynb

+Jupyter notebook with the code to annotate the cancer type to each sample.

 ## Downstream analysis